 Unlike James Bond, Ian Fleming did not wear black silk knitted ties.
 The closest I’ve seen Fleming photographed wearing is a black fine-weave grenadine tie (finer than Connery’s grenadines).
-Fleming generally favoured a black batwing bow tie with white dots, which is the major difference between the way that he dressed and the way that James Bond dressed.
+Fleming generally favoured a blue batwing bow tie with white dots, which is the major difference between the way that he dressed and the way that James Bond dressed.

 Fleming shared Bond’s abhorrence of laces (mentioned in On Her Majesty’s Secret Service) and also wears the black moccasin shoes that he specified for Bond in that novel and in Moonraker.

 James Bond’s alternative suit, a “lightweight black and white dog-tooth suit for the country and for golf”, as described in Diamonds Are Forever, also came out of Ian Fleming’s wardrobe (pictured above).
 Just like Bond’s checked suit, Fleming’s own was likely also “battered” and “yellowing”.